jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-11.md

 (b)
 Approval of unbundled Transmission and Distribution Wheeling Charges.
-The ERC shall approve the unbundled rates of NPC and Distribution Utilities, which shall include the transmission and wheeling charges, within one (1) year from the effectivity of the Act.
+The ERC shall approve the unbundled rates of NAPOCOR and Distribution Utilities, which shall include the transmission and wheeling charges, within one (1) year from the effectivity of the Act.
 (c)